Ashur Tolliver: Seattle Mariners

 On August 18, 2017, Tolliver signed a minor league contract with the Seattle Mariners organization.
 He finished the year with the Double-A Arkansas Travelers, where he registered a 3.38 ERA in 5 appearances.
 He elected free agency following the season on November 6.

 Long Island Ducks

 On April 11, 2018, Tolliver signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball.
 Tolliver made 49 appearances out of the bullpen for the Ducks, recording a 4.34 ERA with 56 strikeouts.

 High Point Rockers

 On February 28, 2019, Tolliver was traded to the High Point Rockers of the Atlantic League of Professional Baseball.
 Tolliver was named an Atlantic League All-Star and finished the season with an 8–1 record and 2.94 ERA with 38 strikeouts in as many appearances.
 He became a free agent following the season.

-As of June 2020, Tolliver was working as the Vice President for Dive Bomb Industries, a business in the decoy industry.
+As of August 2017, Tolliver was working as the Vice President for Dive Bomb Industries, a business in the waterfowl and outdoor industry.